GonzaloZurita/API-Automation-Challenge/README.md

 <h1 align="center">﻿API Testing Challenge – Playwright</h1>

 This project contains automated API tests implemented as part of a technical challenge.
 Basic github action added to run tests on each push for the main branch.
-Postman collection for manual scenarios uploaded also on this repo as "ReqRes - User Management.postman_collection.json"
+Postman collection for manual scenarios uploaded also on this repo as "ReqRes - User Management.postman_collection.json" This project is using "https://reqres.in/" mock API, read more on Limitations sections to understand what this involves

 __Tech Stack__
 - Playwright